 Kinsey squeaked.
 “Forced what?”

 “Retroactive continuity,” I said.
+Lincoln and Mukki nodded.
 “It’s a thing in television shows and book series, where a new element in the story changes all the previous episodes.”

 “Like,” Sirhan said, “if they reveal a character is allergic to peanuts, but then someone says, ‘But, he ate peanut butter in episode whatever, so why didn’t he die then?’
 The writers have to explain that away.
 Like, they say it wasn’t really peanut butter, he just thought it was.
 But it wasn’t.”

 “Exactly,” I said.
 “Maybe God just keeps retconning us.
-Because we make him do it.”
+Because he has to.”

 “Maybe,” I said.